-A. Most mobilowners policies provide some additional living expense reimbursement in the event the mobile home is damaged or destroyed from a peril or perils insured against by the policy and the mobile home is thereby rendered uninhabitable.
+A. Most mobilowners policies provide some additional living expense reimbursement if the mobile home was damaged or destroyed by a covered peril and is uninhabitable.
 Some companies may provide an option to increase this coverage.
-It is important that you contact your agent and/or company regarding your additional living expense coverage.
+It is important that you contact your agent or company about your additional living expense coverage.

 Q. My mobile home was flooded.
 Will my mobilowners policy pay for my damage?

 A. Some mobilowners policies do provide coverage resulting from a flood.
 Other mobile home policies exclude flood coverage.
-It is important to check your policy and/or contact your agent regarding flood coverage for your mobile home.
+It is important to check your policy or contact your agent about flood coverage for your mobile home.

 Q. I lost the title to my mobile home.
 How can I get a replacement title?

-A. Contact the Department of Housing and Community Affairs, Manufactured Housing Division, to request a Statement of Ownership and Location (SOL) to your mobile or manufactured home.
-Contact numbers and additional information are online at www.tdhca.state.tx.us/mh/faqs-sol.htm.
+A. Contact the Department of Housing and Community Affairs, Manufactured Housing Division, to request a Statement of Ownership and Location to your mobile or manufactured home.
+Call the department at 1-800-500-7074 or visit them online at www.tdhca.state.tx.us/mh/faqs-sol.htm.

 Q. Can I make repairs to my property immediately?

-A. Generally, you should make temporary repairs if necessary to protect your property from further damage.
-Do not make permanent repairs until an adjuster has inspected the damage.
+A. Generally, you should only make temporary repairs to protect your property from further damage.
+Don’t make permanent repairs until an adjuster has inspected the damage.
 Your policy covers the cost of necessary temporary repairs, so save your receipts for materials and labor.
-You may wish to take pictures of the damage before making temporary repairs.
+Take pictures of the damage before making any repairs.

-Q. Who should I contact if I have damage to my home as a result of a windstorm and my windstorm insurance is provided through the Texas Windstorm Insurance Association (TWIA)?
+Q. Who should I call if I have damage to my home as a result of a windstorm and my windstorm insurance is provided through the Texas Windstorm Insurance Association?

-A. For questions on policy coverage or filing a claim on your TWIA policy, please contact your insurance agent or contact the TWIA at 1-800-788-8247 or on its website at www.twia.org.
-For questions regarding inspections of your property for certification to the Windstorm Building Code, please contact the TDI Windstorm Inspection unit at 1-800-248-6032 or refer to its website at www.tdi.texas.gov and click on "More Windstorm Info."
+A. For questions on policy coverage or filing a claim on your TWIA policy, contact your insurance agent or contact TWIA at 1-800-788-8247 or online at twia.org.
+For questions regarding inspections of your property for certification to the Windstorm Building Code, call the TDI Windstorm Inspection Program at 1-800-248-6032 or visit www.tdi.texas.gov/wind/index.html.

 Q. What's the difference between the different types of homeowners policies?